General Program Policies

 - The duration of the leave.

-- A deadline (usually three months before the intended re-entry date) by which time the student must make contact, in writing, with the Program Director stating their intention to return.
+- A deadline (usually three months before the intended re-entry date) by which time the student must make contact, in writing, with the Student Services Manager stating their intention to return.

 - An orientation plan for re-entry.

 Student's Responsibilities during a Leave of Absence and upon return to the Program

 - A student on leave must contact the Student Services Manager at least three (3) months prior to the end of the approved leave period to confirm re-entry to the program.
 If the student fails to communicate with the program within the prescribed time, it will be assumed that the student has withdrawn.

 - Students must re-apply to the University before December 15 (the admissions deadline), in order to be admitted back into the program.
 Failure to do so could affect a student’s ability to register for courses at the appropriate time.

 - Returning students may be required to participate in additional lab or clinical practice in order to meet the competencies required for entry to their next course.
 There may be additional student expenses associated with this experience such as travel and accommodation.